MemeEngineer/Project-3-MemeFT/README.md

 * Utilized Ruby (Sinatra controller) for the backend and React for the frontend

-* Customized Memes using Pixel Studio for NFT assets
+* Executed with CRUD to allow buying and selling one-of-a-kind Memes using Pixel Studio for NFT assets

 * Styled in Bootstrap and in-line CSS
 <br/>